 We've got dozens of workshops for you at this year's conference:

 This year's conference will be held at the Hilton Vancouver hotel in Vancouver, Washington.

 Lunch will be provided Monday and Tuesday; breakfast will be provided Tuesday and Wednesday.
 As always, we will do our best to accommodate any dietary restrictions.

 You are responsible for making your own reservations and paying for your own lodging.
-When calling to make reservations at either hotel, please ask for “Washington State Coalition Against Domestic Violence” for your per diem rate.
+When calling to make reservations, please ask for “Washington State Coalition Against Domestic Violence” for your per diem rate.

 Hilton Vancouver Washington

 Vancouver, WA 98660

 The Hilton is now fully booked; however, you can still get the per diem rate at our overflow hotel by mentioning the Washington State Coalition Against Domestic Violence.

 Red Lion Hotel, Vancouver at the Quay

 Online registration deadline: September 1